 This course propels students' learning in the fundamentals of atmospheric and space flight.
 As they explore the physics of flight, students bring the concepts to life by designing an airfoil, propulsion system, and rockets.
 They learn basic orbital mechanics using industry-standard software.
 They also explore robot systems through projects such as remotely operated vehicles.

 Aerospace Engineering will be offered in even numbered years.
-Next offering 2021-2022.
+Next offering 2023-2024.
+(Spring course)

 Mathematics